2D Genus Topology of 21-cm Differential Brightness Temperature During Cosmic Reionization

-The patchy, 3-dimensional 21-cm radiation background can be analyzed in various ways such as the 3D power spectrum, 2D power spectrum, distribution of \ion{H}{2} bubble size, cross-correlation of ionized fraction and overdensity, etc (e.g. \citealt{Iliev:2006sw}; \citealt{Zahn:2006sg}).
+The patchy, 3D 21-cm radiation background can be analyzed in various ways, such as with the 3D power spectrum, the 2D power spectrum, the distribution of H\,{sc ii} bubble size, the cross-correlation of ionized fraction and overdensity, etc \citep[e.g.][]{Iliev:2006sw, Zahn:2006sg, Iliev:2013}.
 Each analysis method adds to the capability to discriminate between different reionization scenarios.
-They are usually complementary to each other, allowing one to understand the underlying physics better the more tools are available.
-Therefore, it is always favorable to have as many different tools for data analysis as possible.
+The different methods are usually complementary to each other, allowing one to understand the underlying physics in more detail.
+Therefore, for data analysis it is always favorable to have as many different tools as possible.

-Here we introduce a novel approach to the analysis of 21-cm radiation background from EOR.
-We characterize the geometrical property of the distribution of neutral IGM and \ion{H}{2} bubbles by using the topology of 21-cm differential brightness temperature field.
-For this purpose we measure the 2D genus of a series of snapshots of the high-redshift universe that are predicted in different models of reionization.
+In this paper, we characterize the geometrical properties of the distribution of neutral IGM and H\,{sc ii} bubbles by using the topology of the 21-cm differential brightness temperature field.
+For this purpose we measure the 2D genus of a series of snapshots of the high-redshift Universe that are predicted in different models of reionization.
 By varying the threshold value for the differential brightness temperature, we construct 2D genus curves at different redshifts under different reionization models.
-These models are simulated by self-consistent calculation of radiative transfer and rate equations over our simulation box.
+These models are simulated by a self-consistent calculation of the radiative transfer and rate equations over our simulation box.